-It is the policy of the College that proper emergency notification will be made, without unnecessary delay and taking into account the safety of the College community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders, (including, but not limited to CACPD, local PD and/or the local Fire and Emergency Medical Services), compromise efforts to assist victims or mitigate the emergency.
+It is the policy of the College that proper emergency notification will be made without unnecessary delay and taking into account the safety of the College community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders, (including, but not limited to CACPD, local P.D. and/or the local Fire and Emergency Medical Services), compromise efforts to assist victims or mitigate the emergency.
 Everyone in a College facility - students, faculty, staff, and visitors - must take appropriate and deliberate action when an emergency strikes a building, a portion of the campus, or the entire Central Arizona College community.

-The College maintains an Emergency Response Plan that outlines responsibilities of campus units during emergencies.
-This plan outlines incident priorities, campus organization, and specific responsibilities of particular units or positions.
+The College maintains an Emergency Management Plan outlining campus unit responsibility during emergencies.
+This plan outlines incident priorities, campus organization, and specific duties of particular units or positions.

-Careful planning, with an emphasis on safety, can help the College handle crises and emergencies with suitable responses, and may save lives.
+Careful planning, emphasizing safety, can help the college handle crises and emergencies with suitable responses and may save lives.
 Supervisors are responsible for ensuring all employees are familiar with and will follow this emergency plan.
-Where appropriate, specific staff will be assigned emergency preparedness and response duties to assist in the implementation of our emergency management plan.
+Specific staff will be assigned emergency preparedness and response duties where appropriate to assist in implementing our emergency management plan.

-The plan can be located by navigating to the main College's webpage, selecting Contact Us at upper right corner, then clicking on About Campus Police, then scrolling down and clicking on Emergency Plans & Procedures tab, and clicking on the Emergency Procedures Guide link.
-In addition, a College Emergency Procedures Guide is available to every employee.
-Staff can obtain a copy of the College Emergency Procedures Guide by calling Police at (520) 494-5445 or emailing cacpolice@centralaz.edu.
+The plan can be located by navigating to the main College's webpage, selecting Contact Us at the upper right corner, then clicking on Police Department, then clicking on Emergency Management Plan.
+In addition, an Emergency Management Plan is available to every employee.
+Staff can obtain a copy of the Emergency Management Plan by calling CACPD at (520) 494-5445 or emailing cacpolice@centralaz.edu.

-While the structure of this plan remains precisely the same, its implementation may vary depending upon available resources and manpower until the proper administration officials can be notified.
-Until that time, the individuals assuming the most responsibility will be those officials/individuals of highest rank who are available at the time.
+While the structure of this plan remains consistent, the Emergency Management Committee meets frequently during the year to review and update the plan as needed.
+Its implementation may vary depending upon available resources and staffing until the proper administration officials can be notified.
+Until then, the individuals assuming the most responsibility will be those officials/individuals of the highest rank available at the time.

-These individuals should seek to follow, as nearly as possible, the guidelines of the plan while simultaneously making an effort to notify Central Arizona College administrators of the situation so as to obtain verification or advice on their actions.
+These individuals should follow the plan's guidelines as nearly as possible while simultaneously making an effort to notify Central Arizona College administrators of the situation to obtain verification or advice on their actions.